italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

     ----        Optical fibers
     ++ p1,p2    Coherent pluggables
     R1, R2      Packet device (i.e., Router)
     m1, m2, m3  Photonic node (ROADM)

 ~~~~
 {: #figure-optical-pluggable-manifest-usage-1 title="Coherent Pluggable Manifest Usage 1"}

 In this example, all optical and IP/MPLS services had been already provisioned and deployed and the packet over optical network is fully functional.

 Within packet devices R1 and R2, coherent pluggables p1 and p2, are installed, interfacing through ports port_a and port_b, respectively.
 Both coherent pluggables are provisioned for the following operational-mode.

+- [organization-id, operational-mode] = [OIF, 0x3E]

 A single photonic service is established between these pluggables and an IP link is mapped to this L0 photonic service.
 The overlay TE-Tunnel-1 and L3 service-1 had been also provisioned.

-- [organization-id, operational-mode] = [OIF, 0x3E]

 The following steps outline the details of how this network is discovered and managed by SDN controllers (note that the SDN controller was not involved in provisioning):

 - Packet devices (R1, R2), pluggables (p1, p2), and photonic devices (m1, m2, m3) are all discovered by SDN controllers.
 - The SDN controller also discovers all underlay and overlay services, i.e., L0 service-1, IP link-1, TE-Tunnel-1 and L3 servcie-1.
 - The SDN controller has the network inventory, including coherent pluggables p1 and p2.
+In particular for coherent pluggables, basic information such as pluggable type, vendor, manufacturer, serial number and software version will be provided by pluggables to SDN controller.
 - The inventory of packet devices R1 and R2 contains the  configurations of pluggable attributes such as "configured operational-mode," "configured central frequency," and "configured output power".
-- Specifically, using the basic information of pluggables p1 and p2 collected from the network, the SDN controller can use the "Coherent Pluggable Manifest," to access the entire information of both pluggables p1 and p2.
-This includes data such as pluggable type, manufacturer, serial number, software version and more as well as all operational modes supported by them.
+- Specifically, using the basic information of pluggables p1 and p2 such as pluggable type, vendor, manufacturer, serial number and software version collected earlier from packet devices R1 and R2, the SDN controller can use the "Coherent Pluggable Manifest," to access the entire information of both pluggables p1 and p2.
+This includes all supported operational-modes along with all attributes related to each supported operational-mode.
 - The SDN controller can collect all PM telemetry data from the network (including pluggables).
 - The SDN controller can collect all alarm notifications from the network (including pluggables).
 - The SDN controller can further change, modify, optimize the network (if needed).

 ## Coherent Pluggables Manifest Example-2

-The example in {{figure-optical-pluggable-manifest-usage-2}} demonstrates the usage of the "Coherent Pluggable Manifest" for entire life cycle of photonic service including service viability.
-The packet over optical network in {{figure-optical-pluggable-manifest-usage-2}} is not created yet.
+The example in {{figure-optical-pluggable-manifest-usage-2}} demonstrates the usage of the "Coherent Pluggable Manifest" for entire life cycle of photonic service from including service planning, viability, provisioning, collection of PM telemetry, collection of alarm notifications and optimization.

+Note that the packet over optical network in {{figure-optical-pluggable-manifest-usage-2}} is not created yet.
 The ports port_a and port_b of packet device R1 and R2 are empty and can accept coherent pluggables.
 In addition, ports port_a and port_b are not connected to the optical network yet, i.e., there is no connection between packet devices R1, R2 and optical network.
 The port_a and port_b of packet device R1 and R2 can be potentially connected to any photonic nodes m1, m2 or m3.

 Operator's goal is to use the SDN controller to plan, provision and monitor an optimal IP link-2 between packet devices R1 and R2.
-To achieve this goal, the SDN controller should first plan and provision an optical service-2 and then map it to IP link-2.
+Optionally they can also provision overlay TE-Tunnel-2 and L3 service-2.
+To achieve this, the SDN controller should first plan an optical service-2, perform the viability to make sure this photonic service is feasible, provision it and then map it to an IP link-2.

 ~~~~

+      <------------------ L3 service-2 ------------------->
+       <------------------ TE-Tunnel-2 ------------------>
          <----------------- IP link-2 ----------------->
            <------------- L0 service-2 ------------->

    |----------|        |------------------|
    | Coherent |        |                  |